hseera/aws-python-utilities/README.md

-## update-dynamodb-insights
+## Update DynamoDB Insights
 ![index](https://github.com/hseera/aws-python-utilities/blob/main/images/dynamodb-insights.png)

 This simple utility allows you to enable or disable dynamodb contributor insights.
 Pass the table name in the script for which you want contributer insights enabled or disabled.
+Contributor Insights helps you identify which dynamodb partition is highly accessed.
+It is useful for DynamoDB table RCA.

 ### Prerequisites